 Acts Part One Deep Dive

-THE WORK OF THE HOLY SPIRIT – PNEUMATOLOGY
+THE WORK OF THE HOLY SPIRIT – PNEUMATOLOGY | KATIE HALDANE

-Let’s start in the beginning, we read in Genesis 1:2 “the Spirit of God was hovering over the waters.”
-The Holy Spirit anointed and empowered Joshua for leadership Numbers 27:18, on Othniel in Judges 3:10, Gideon in Judges 6:34, Jephthah in 11:29, Samson 13:25.
-The Spirit of the Lord was upon Saul 1 Samuel 11:6 and David in 1 Samuel 16:13.
-Actually, my all time favourite Holy Spirit moment is found in 1 Samuel 19:20-23.
-The title of the chapter is Saul tries to kill David, but what I absolutely love is on their travels to kill David, the Spirit of the Lord comes on them and they end up stuck in the Holy Spirit prophesying, Saul actually ends up stripping off his garments and prophesying all day and night!
+Let’s start in the beginning, we read in Genesis 1:2, ‘the Spirit of God was hovering over the waters’.
+The Holy Spirit anointed and empowered Joshua for leadership Numbers 27:18, on Othniel in Judges 3:10, Gideon in Judges 6:34, Jephthah in Judges 11:29, and Samson in Judges 13:25.
+The Spirit of the Lord was upon Saul in 1 Samuel 11:6 and David in 1 Samuel 16:13.
+Actually, my all-time favourite Holy Spirit moment is found in 1 Samuel 19:20-23.
+The title of the chapter is ‘Saul tries to kill David’, but what I absolutely love is on their travels to kill David, the Spirit of the Lord comes on them and they end up stuck in the Holy Spirit prophesying.
+Saul actually ends up stripping off his garments and prophesying all day and night!

-“The doctrine of the Holy Spirit really deserves as full chapter in its own right.
+I love Alister McGrath’s observation of the study of the Holy Spirit in Christian Theology.
+He says, ‘The doctrine of the Holy Spirit really deserves a full chapter in its own right.
 The Holy Spirit has long been the Cinderella of the Trinity.
 The other two sisters may have gone to the theological ball; the Holy Spirit got left behind every time.
 But not now.
-The rise of the charismatic movement within virtually every mainstream church has ensured that the Holy Spirit figures prominently on the theological agenda.”
+The rise of the charismatic movement within virtually every mainstream church has ensured that the Holy Spirit figures prominently on the theological agenda’.

-“The new people of God see themselves in their existence and form as being ‘the creation of the Spirit’, and therefore as the initial fulfilment of the new creation of all things and glorification of God.
-The Spirit calls them into life; the Spirit gives the community the authority for its mission; the Spirit makes its living powers and ministries that spring from them effective; the Spirit unites, orders and preserves it.”
+‘The new people of God see themselves in their existence and form as being “the creation of the Spirit”, and therefore as the initial fulfillment of the new creation of all things and glorification of God.
+The Spirit calls them into life; the Spirit gives the community the authority for its mission; the Spirit makes its living powers and ministries that spring from them effective; the Spirit unites, orders and preserves it’.

-“The one Spirit of God is not a numinous power hovering above the cosmos but a person living in and permeating people in various life situations and contexts.
-Even though the purpose of the work of the Spirit always remains the same – to glorify the Son and to bring to fulfilment the new creation of the Father – the Spirit relates to each person and people group in a very specific way.”
+Lastly, I was given a copy of a great book on the study of the Holy Spirit, Pneumatology by Veli-Matti Karkkainen.
+This is a great introductory text that covers the different thoughts, understandings and teachings on the study of the Holy Spirit.
+In his chapter on ‘Contextual Pneumatologies’ Karkkainen states, ‘The one Spirit of God is not a numinous power hovering above the cosmos but a person living in and permeating people in various life situations and contexts.
+Even though the purpose of the work of the Spirit always remains the same – to glorify the Son and to bring to fulfillment the new creation of the Father – the Spirit relates to each person and people group in a very specific way’.

-The final book in the Bible tells us time and time again Whoever has ears, let them hear what the Spirit says to the churches.
-Perhaps the study of the Holy Spirit might encourage us in ensuring our lives are empowered by him, our ears open to him, and our churches moving in his presence and power.
+The final book in the Bible, Revelation, tells us time and time again ‘Whoever has ears, let them hear what the Spirit says to the churches’.
+Perhaps the study of the Holy Spirit might encourage us in ensuring our lives are empowered by Him, our ears open to Him, and our churches moving in His presence and power.